Sadeen2/The-Jerusalem-Fund/README.md

 - What We Do section
 - Footer with contact and social links

-✅ **Who We Are Page** — newly added:
+✅ **Who We Are Page** — completed:
 - Header and breadcrumb
-- “Our Mission” and “Our History” sections with images
+- “Our Mission” and “Our Values” sections with visuals
 - Board of Directors & Meet Our Staff sections
 - Integrated `Header.vue` and `Footer.vue` components

+✅ **History Page** — newly added:
+- Breadcrumb header (`The Jerusalem Fund - About Us - History`)
+- Founder card for *Hisham Sharabi* with overlay text
+- Full organizational history content
+- Modern, responsive layout

 🚧 **Next Steps:**
 - Build **Events**, **Blog**, and **Contact** pages
-- Enhance responsiveness for mobile & tablet layouts
+- Improve responsiveness for tablet & mobile
 - Integrate dynamic content (API or CMS)

 ---